 Not all omega-3 supplements are the same

 Fish oil is an effective way of naturally boosting EPA (and total omega-3) levels, but the amount of EPA in relation to DHA within the fish oil determines how effective a supplement will be in treating depression.
-The higher the EPA content compared with DHA, the greater the benefits for mental health symptoms; EPA must be in excess of DHA for benefits to be seen.
+The higher the EPA content compared with DHA, the greater the benefits for mental health symptoms; there should be 500 mg to 1000 mg of EPA in excess of DHA for benefits to be seen.
 Many studies have found that oils containing DHA may not be suitable for the treatment of depression, as treatment regimes that use generic fish oils and pure DHA, or DHA-dominant oils usually result in no benefit for depression symptoms.

 Evidence for pure EPA as a natural depression treatment

 A double-blind, randomised trial conducted by Jayazeri et al has shown that the omega-3 EPA is as effective as Fluoxetine in the treatment of depression and, when used in combination, is even more effective.
 The same group duplicated these findings two years later showing EPA’s ability to improve symptoms and reduce levels of both cortisol and inflammatory markers.
 Whilst EPA can be used effectively in combination with conventional antidepressants, the UK neuroscientist and psychiatrist Professor Basant K. Puri has found the use of pure EPA to be an effective natural depression treatment, particularly in individuals who do not respond to conventional pharmaceutical medication.
 Furthermore, given the potential side effects associated with common pharmaceutical drugs, pure EPA supplementation is a safe treatment alternative for managing depression without medication.